April 2026

 Requests for emergency assistance

-A request for emergency assistance may be made in the geographic area where the applicant normally resides or in another area if the Administrator is satisfied, he or she cannot reasonably apply in the area in which they ordinarily live.
+A request for emergency assistance may be made in the geographic area where the applicant normally resides or in another area if the Administrator is satisfied, they cannot reasonably apply in the area in which they ordinarily live.

 A request for emergency assistance may be made when an applicant initially contacts an Ontario Works office or at any point during the application process for income assistance.